The T1 theorem for the Hilbert transform fails when p is not 2: Introduction

 The purpose of this paper is to dash this hope by constructing a pair of locally finite positive Borel measures $\left( \omega,\sigma_{p}\right) $ as in \cite{LaSaUr2}, but with $\sigma_{p}$ adjusted according to $p$, for which (\ref{testing conditions}) and (\ref{Muck conditions}) both hold, yet $H_{\sigma}$ is unbounded, i.e. $\int_{\mathbb{R}}\left\vert Hf\sigma \right\vert ^{p}d\omega=\infty$ and $\int_{\mathbb{R}}\left\vert f\right\vert ^{p}d\sigma<\infty$.

 \begin{remark} On the other hand, T. Hyt\"{o}nen and E. Vuorinen \cite{HyVu} have recently conjectured an extension to weighted $L^{p}$ spaces that involves \emph{quadratic} testing and Muckenhoupt conditions, obtained from testing the $\ell^{2}$-valued extension of the norm inequality for $H$.
 In our counterexample here, we derive the unboundedness of the Hilbert transform from the failure of their quadratic Muckenhoupt condition.
-In the special case of \emph{doubling measures}, their conjecture was recently proved, even for a large collection of Calder\'{o}n-Zygmund operators, by the third author and B. Wick \cite{SaWi}, with in fact the usual \emph{scalar} testing conditions in place of the quadratic testing conditions - but with quadratic Muckenhoupt and weak boundedness conditions similar to those in \cite{HyVu}. \end{remark}
+In the special case of \emph{doubling measures}, their conjecture was recently proved for the collection of vector Riesz transforms by the third author and B. Wick \cite{SaWi}, with in fact the usual \emph{scalar} testing conditions in place of the quadratic testing conditions - but with quadratic Muckenhoupt and weak boundedness conditions similar to those in \cite{HyVu}. \end{remark}

 \begin{remark} It was pointed out in a seminal paper \cite[page 911]{NTV} on the $T1$ theorem in $L^{2}$ spaces for well-localized operators, that for \emph{general Haar multipliers}, the two weight $T1$ theorem fails for all $p\neq2$, and a Bellman proof can be found in an unpublished note of F. Nazarov \cite{Naz}.
 However, Vuorinen has proved the `\emph{quadratic}' $T1$ theorem for dyadic shifts in $L^{p}$ spaces \cite{Vuo}. \end{remark}